RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-Include the author(s) name, year of publication, title of the slide presentation in italics, a description of the form type inside square parentheses e.g. [PowerPoint slides], Publisher name, and a retrieval statement in the form of a URL.
+Include the author(s) name, year of publication, title of the slide presentation in italics, a description of the form type inside square brackets e.g. [PowerPoint slides], Publisher name, and a retrieval statement in the form of a URL.

 ##### Rule